So, you and your girlfriend broke up.

-So you and your girlfriend have broken up.
-Is it true that she may still be desperate for you to "get her back" — even though she swears she's done?
+Is it possible that she may still be desperate for you to "win her back" — even though she swears she's done?

 Yes, it is.